aavegotchi/aavegotchi-wiki/posts/en/metaverse.md

 <ul><p style="margin-left: 2.4em"><b><li>Vote in the DAO</li></b></p></ul>

 <p style="margin-left: 4.8em">Make your voice heard in the Aavegotchi Realm.
-Head to the metaverse governance building to cast your vote for the future of the Aavegotchi!</p>
+Head to the metaverse governance building to cast your vote for the future of Aavegotchi!</p>

 <ul><p style="margin-left: 2.4em"><b><li>Find a Babysitter and More</li></b></p></ul>